hydra-billing/homs/README.md

 There are 2 ways to install HOMS.

-The prefered way to install HOMS is to use docker
+The prefered way to install HOMS is to use Docker

 ### Using [docker](https://www.docker.com/)